NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 > > ## Solution
 > >
 > > 1.
 In the facet (left margin), hover on `recovered`.
 Notice that there are entries to the right for `edit` and `include`.
 > > 2.
 Click `include`.
-This will explicitly include this mouse line, and exclude others that are not explicitly included.
+This will explicitly include those recovered, and exclude others that are not explicitly included.
 Notice that the
 > option now changes to `exclude`.
 > > 3.
 Another way to include entries is to click the name directly.
 > > 4.
 Do the same thing with `sex` to limit your selection to a combination of the two states.